-Somewhere around two years ago, I met someone who swept me off my feet, let’s call him AM.
-We could talk about anything and when we did get to hangout, a couple hours felt like a few minutes.
+Somewhere around two years ago, I met someone who swept me off my feet, Adrian M. We could talk about anything and when we did get to hangout, a couple hours felt like a few minutes.
 I felt like I could by my whole self and there was an understanding of what we needed each other to be for one another.
 After a little while, I ended up getting pregnant.
 Things happen and birth control doesn’t always work, but I was okay.
 I was ready to start with pregnancy all over again and hopefully being home a living child.
 On the other hand, I was terrified.
-I didn’t think a mistake had been made, but I definitely was nervous to see what my family would think and how I’d tell AM.
+I didn’t think a mistake had been made, but I definitely was nervous to see what my family would think and how I’d tell him.
 For a few weeks, I sat on my little secret.
 I continued talking to him and going on about life fairly normally.

 Then something popped up a few weeks later.
 When he was over one day, I caught a slip in what he had told me about himself.
 Like any person, I went to the internet to investigate more.
 What I found wasn’t at all what I had thought.
 I found he had a family and a life he had never talked about.
 The things he said were true, just the other people left out.
 Honestly, I was shocked and didn’t know what to do.
 I went to my mom to tell her, first about the baby, then about everything else.
 She wanted me to keep it all to myself.
 That I could do it all alone and that’s totally true.
 Maybe I should have and it would’ve saved a lot of pain… but I couldn’t imagine having a child and just not knowing.
 Maybe I’d end up solo parenting this child, but I juggled with her advice and telling him.
-Instead of taking her advice not to tell AM, I had to…
+Instead of taking her advice not to tell Adrian, I had to…

 Now the people who this is intended for don’t really need to know that background.
 I’m the bad guy in your guys eyes..
 I get it.
 It’s fine and I’m alright with it.
 The whole time Mila was a secret to you, it was very real to Adrian and me.
 You were unaware of the war that was going on in his mind and sort of a second life/family, whatever you want to say.
 There’s 100x more damaging information to him and the family that was told to me that would shock you, but that’s not for me to share…